-Ananda passed on this new batch to a young disciple as a thank you for all the support he gave him (doing favors, sweeping his room, serving him food and drink, etc.) and let him distribute them to other young disciples.
-Some of them asked the Buddha if it had been proper for Ananda to give such a large gift to someone inferior to him.
-The Buddha explained that Ananda’s actions were acceptable because it was done out of gratitude, it was simply a matter of one good deed deserves another.
+Ananda passed on this new batch to a young disciple as a thank you for all the support he gave him—doing favors, sweeping his room, serving him food and drink, etc.—and let him distribute them to other young disciples.
+Some disciples asked the Buddha if it had been proper for Ananda to give such a large gift to someone inferior to him.
+The Buddha explained that Ananda’s actions were acceptable because it was done out of gratitude: it was simply a matter of one good deed deserves another.
 Then the Buddha told them this story so they knew that in the past he himself had once rewarded someone of lower status for being helpful.